-Visit Deposits on your online Square Dashboard to view deposit details and your full deposit history.
+You can view your deposit details from your online Square Dashboard or the Square Point of Sale app.
 Review this quick guide to discover valuable deposit reporting tools.

 Identify Payments Included In Deposits